-The melody’s nice here but it’s more the overall smooth, mournful mood that sets Albatross free.
-But, of course, the early Fleetwood Mac being a blues band, it’s not really that kind of Albatross, is it?
-It’s the kind that you carry as a curse, hung around your neck, weighing you down, reminding you and all the world that you blew it, you killed a beautiful thing for no damned reason.
-Which is sort of what happened to Peter Green, the man who wrote it, his career pretty much over within the year, psychedelic drugs and mental illness finding each other in yet another implosion of tortured genius.
+The melody’s nice here but it’s more the overall mournful mood that sets Albatross free.
+But, of course, the early Fleetwood Mac being a blues band, it’s not really that kind of albatross, is it?
+It’s the kind that you carry as a curse, hanging around your neck, weighing you down, reminding you and all the world that you blew it, you killed a beautiful thing for no damned reason.
+Which is sort of what happened to Peter Green, the man who wrote Albatross, his career pretty much over within the year, psychedelic drugs and mental illness finding each other in yet another brutal implosion of tortured genius.

 The Solid Time of Change is our overlong yet incomplete history of the so-called Prog Rock era – 661 selections from 1965 through 1979 with which we hope to do justice to a strange and ambitious time indeed, musically speaking.

 Part Twenty-Nine of the journey went as follows:

 Buffalo Springfield – broken arrow

 Aphrodite’s Child – the system